1 9 6 7 – 1 9 7 0 (USA)

 Unlike many superheroes before him, Spider-Man was not loved by all.
 Daily Bugle editor J. Jonah Jameson frequently criticised him for his anonymous vigilantism, often printing scathing editorials demanding that the hero reveal his secret identity.

 Peter, whose parents were dead, lived with his doting Aunt May, who never seemed to notice the strange hours he kept, and never questioned him about the weird items in his room.

 This particular incarnation of Spider-Man was supervised by animation pioneer Ralph Bakshi.
 These episodes were very stylised and featured swingin’ music, as well as dark, shadowy settings.

 Comic carryovers like Electro, Doctor Octopus, Mysterio, and The Rhino all put in appearances as the supervillain of the week.

-Perhaps the most memorable part of the show was its groovy theme song, which has been remade by such bands as The Ramones and can be sung by nine out of every ten people in America.
+Perhaps the most memorable part of the show was its groovy theme song, which has been remade by bands like The Ramones and can be sung by nine out of every ten Americans of a certain age.

 Does whatever a spider can

 Spins a web, any size,